matthewdeanmartin/lambda_for_free/README.md

 ## Notes for Thurs 24
+- Angular UI
   - Angular code now calls the API Gateway
   - "proxy config" allows local website to call local API server.
   - Angular code deployed to s3 website.
+- API Gateway
   - CORS is handled by API Gateway (Although I'm sure Spring could handle the CORS requests too)
   - Terraform in place for API Gateway to logs errors.
 The web console by default doesn't provide error logging!
   - Java Serverless Container supports only v1 of the Api Gateway payload.
+- Snapstart
+  - Snapshot is mandatory because of Java's slow start problems.
+  - Other initialization tricks exist
+  - There are snapstart events that you may need to register to rebuild/close things like connection strings that were loaded on start

 ## API Gateway vs Tomcat/ALB
 Request pipeline features